If you’ve never heard of a menstrual cup before, it can seem pretty strange, alternative or weird.

 “I’m only on my second cycle using a cup.
 Why did I waste so many years, this thing is amazing!“ — BellyBelly Fan

-Correctly inserted, a menstrual cup is so comfortable that you wont even know it’s there.
+Correctly inserted, a menstrual cup is so comfortable you won’t even know it’s there.

-It may take a little practice at first as you need to find the angle and position that is right for you.
+It may take a little practice at first as you find the angle and position that is right for you.

 Once you have perfected it you will be amazed at how simple a menstrual cup is to use.
-You will need to empty, rinse or wipe and reinsert your menstrual cup every four to eight hours depending on your flow.
-The fluid remains inside the cup, and the process is not messy or uncomfortable.
+You will need to empty, rinse or wipe and reinsert your menstrual cup every four to twelve hours depending on your flow.
+The fluid remains inside the cup, and the process is not messy or uncomfortable (many women find it convenient to empty their cup while having a shower).

 A menstrual cup can safely be used overnight and is great for all sports, swimming and travelling.
 It can be cleaned in the same way as baby equipment: with sterilising fluid, or by boiling for five minutes in an open pan of water.